njyjn/URCUTE/README.md

 	}
 }
 ```

+---
+* **IMPORTANT** It is intuitive to use 4000 as the `lightHiLimit` to represent its maximum value, that is, so that any lux value higher than 4000 (which is impossible given `LIGHT_RANGE_4000`) would not trigger anything.
+However, in our tests, we found that setting to _3891_ was the maximum permissible threshold for the interrupt to be activated correctly.
+Any value above 3891 would cause the interrupt to be issue **regardless** of lux value.

+Further research finds that a max value of 972 for `LIGHT_RANGE_1000` (essentially 3892/4 - 1) applies.
+This has to do with an overflowing bit issue with the light sensor and will not be explained in the scope of this project.
+Do remember to take this in mind when setting `lightHiLimit`.
+The effect does not apply to `lightLoLimit`.
+---

 #### Note on interrupts
 There are a total of 3 interrupts used in URCUTE, in order of priority: